Web version of “Abramowitz and Stegun: Handbook of Mathematical Functions”

 Assume you have a lot of documents and data.
 Further you use OpenOffice instead of Microsoft Work and Thunderbird instead of Outlook.
 And you use an IMAP Email Account instead of a POP3 one.

 Since you have so much documents you decide to use one of these fancy Desktop Searches to find things you need faster (and they are definitely very helpful).
 Then you stumble into problems, since only one of these various Desktop Searches is up to the task.
-I tried them all – here are my considerations: Read the rest of this entry »
+I tried them all – here are my considerations: Continue reading Desktop Search, OpenOffice and Thunderbird (IMAP)

 Disable autorun for CD/DVD drives to prevent root-kits to install themselves automatically